What are symptoms of low thyroid function?

 Treating thyroid alone without balancing other hormones often results in less than optimal results.
 Appropriate treatment can prevent the condition from progressing and causing more weight gain and atherosclerosis along the way.
 Untreated or undertreated hypothyroidism can cause infertility, endanger pregnancy, or cause other hormonal problems, such as erratic menstrual cycles or difficult menopause.

-Nutrients required for T4 manufacture include:
+Nutrients required for T4 manufacture include the following:

 - Vitamins A, E, B2, B3, B6, and C